Owen Marecic

+Owen Marecic (/məˈriːsᵻk/ mə-REE-sik; born October 4, 1988) is an American former professional football player who was a fullback for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Stanford Cardinal.
+As a senior in 2010, he played as both a fullback and a linebacker, earning first-team All-American honors as an all-purpose player.
+Marecic was selected by Cleveland in the fourth round of the 2011 NFL draft.

 Early life

 Marecic moved with his family around the United States following his father's career as an IT executive.
 After New Jersey and Boston, where he played Pop Warner for the Westford/Littleton Lions, the Marecics moved to the Los Angeles area, where Owen played quarterback for a Pop Warner football team in Agoura Hills coached by former NFL player Clay Matthews.
 One of his Pop Warner teammates was the coach's son, former Philadelphia Eagles linebacker Casey Matthews.
-The Marecics moved to Tigard, Oregon when Owen was a sophomore in high school where he enrolled at Jesuit High School.
+The Marecics moved to Tigard, Oregon, when Owen was a sophomore in high school where he enrolled at Jesuit High School.
 Marecic played fullback and linebacker for Jesuit, helping the team to Oregon state football titles his junior and senior years.